Artem11Volosatov/-sonnets-of-shakespeare/README.md

 Harsh featureless and rude, barrenly perish:
 Look, whom she best endow'd she gave the more;
 Which bounteous gift thou shouldst in bounty cherish:

+She carved thee for her seal, and meant thereby
+Thou shouldst print more, not let that copy die.